sharo03/seeing-the-past/README.md

 # seeing-the-past
-A computer vision approach to University-led Gentrification
+A computer vision approach to understanding University-led Gentrification